zuplo/docs/docs/articles/api-key-react-component.md

 ### Custom Styles

-The the component's css can be completely customized by copying either the `tailwind.css` or `index.css` files from `node_modules/@zuplo/react-api-key-manager/dist/` and modifying the styles to suite your needs.
+The component's CSS can be completely customized by copying either the `tailwind.css` or `index.css` files from `node_modules/@zuplo/react-api-key-manager/dist/` and modifying the styles to suite your needs.